Aristote Nsiala: Ipswich Town

 After putting in transfer requests, Nsiala and Jon Nolan signed for Ipswich Town on 8 August 2018 for a combined fee of £2 million, reuniting with their former Grimsby and Shrewsbury manager Paul Hurst, with both players signing three-year contracts with the option of an additional year's extension.
 He scored his first goal for the club in a 2–1 loss at Sheffield Wednesday on 25 August 2018, however he was later sent off in the same match.
 He made 24 appearances in all competitions during his first season at Portman Road, scoring once.

 Nsiala suffered a hamstring injury during a friendly match against Fortuna Düsseldorf in the pre-season of the 2019–20 season.
 He returned to first-team action on 8 October 2019, starting in a 4–0 home win over Gillingham at Portman Road in a group stage match of the EFL Trophy.

 On 10 May 2021, Ipswich announced that they had taken up the option to extend Nsiala's contract by an additional year, keeping him under contract until 2022.

 Bolton Wanderers (loan)

 On 10 January 2020, Nsiala joined Bolton Wanderers on loan for the remainder of the 2019–20 season.

 Fleetwood Town

 On 14 January 2022, Nsiala joined Fleetwood Town on a permanent deal.
 He signed a new two-year contract with the club at the end of the 2021–22 season.

 Nsiala left Fleetwood Town on 30 November 2023, by mutual consent.

 Burton Albion

 On 9 February 2024, Nsiala joined League One club Burton Albion on a short-term contract until the end of the season.

 Return to Shrewsbury Town

 In June 2024, Nsiala agreed to return to League One club Shrewsbury Town on a two-year deal, reuniting for a fourth time with manager Paul Hurst.

 On 15 October 2025, he departed the club by mutual consent due to family reasons, choosing to take some time away from football.

+Bury FC

+In January 2026, Nsiala agreed a deal with Northern Premier League West side Bury.